 Asthma: If a pupil requires an asthma inhaler, it is very important that there is an inhaler in the school at all times.
 In order to comply with this the school will ensure that we are in possession of two school emergency inhalers.
 This is to ensure coverage when a class is out on an educational visit.
 Parents will be required to sign a consent form which enables them to have access to the emergency inhaler.
-Asthma plans will be devised for all children requiring them.
-Refer to full asthma policy appendix within the Health and Safety Policy.
+Asthma plans will be devised for all children requiring them annually.
+Refer to full asthma policy.